Future Forward Leaders Brace For Judgement Day

 More than 150 police officers will be deployed at the court to keep the order while the verdict is read, deputy metro police chief Somprasong Yentuam said.
 The police asked supporters to keep clear of the court area and refrain from the use of megaphones or political banners.

-According to the complaint filed in July by lawyer and a former chief advisor to the chief ombudsman Natthaporn Toprayoon, the party leaders appeared to harbor ill intent toward the monarchy.
+According to the complaint filed in July by lawyer and a former chief advisor to the ombudsman Natthaporn Toprayoon, the party leaders appeared to harbor ill intent toward the monarchy.

 He also said the party’s triangular logo bears a close resemblance to the emblem of the secret society Illuminati, believed by fringe conspiracy theorists to be a small league of elites who seek to foment chaos and create the so-called New World Order.